Managing Breastfeeding At Night

 For some families, keeping the crib in your bedroom helps cut down on the amount of time it takes you to fall back asleep between feedings.

 Comfort is key for breastfeeding, and it may even make your feeding sessions more efficient.
-Make sure you have a comfortable chair or rocker, a glass of water, and maybe a nursing stool to help with positioning.
+Make sure you have a comfortable chair or rocker, a glass of water, and maybe a nursing stool or maternity and nursing pillow to help with positioning.
+Our pillow can be used through all stages of your pregnancy and breastfeeding journey and is ultra-comfortable when nursing, thanks to a flexible, breathable, and body-hugging design.

 Make sure you have everything you could need throughout the night set out or easily accessible.
-Things to lay out include diapers, wipes, towels, your breast pump and kit, a glass of water, and anything else to keep you comfortable.
-Doing this will help prevent you from making unnecessary trips to other rooms or rousing yourself too much searching for what you need.
+Things to lay out include diapers, wipes, towels, your breast pump and kit, a glass of water, your nursing pillow, and anything else to keep you comfortable.
+Doing this will help prevent you from making unnecessary trips to other rooms or rousing yourself too much while searching for what you need.

 Shift your perspective.